 Claim Status Expanded search options include member name, service dates, claim history or the 276 HIPAA standard.
-Adjustment and remittance codes, along with their descriptions, at the claim and line level. -------------- --

-PROVIDER NEWSI LETTER PASSPORT by MOLINA HEALTHCARE 1 st Quarter 2023 Smart Claims A simplified claim entry tool with only the essential fields you need.
-Use data from prior eligibility and benefits submissions to Eligibility and Benefits Use data from prior eligibility and benefits submissions to search for your patients and autofill your claim.
-Attachments Upload supporting documentation with your claims using the Send Attachments feature.
-You can transmit up to 10 attachments (128 MB total file size) with your claim submission.
-Features Accumulators ccumulators Each member/plan submitted returns the Passport plan/dolla and benefit/ Prior Authorization Manage your Passport prior authorizations on Auth/Referral Dashboard to follow-up on the stat ,
+Adjustment and remittance codes, along with their descriptions, at the claim and line level.
+Smart Claims A simplified claim entry tool with only the essential fields you need.
+Use data from prior eligibility and benefits submissions to Eligibility & Benefits Use data from prior eligibility and benefits submissions to search for your patients and autofill your claim.
+Features Accumulators Each member/plan submitted returns the Passport plan/dollar and benefit/ Prior Authorization Manage your Passport prior authorizations on Availity and use the Auth/ Referral Dashboard to follow-up on the status of your prior

-If your organization is not yet registered for Availity Essentials and you're responsible for the registration, please visit Availity.com/Molinahealthcare and click the Register button.
+If your organization is not yet registered for Availity Essentials and you're responsible for the registration, please visit Availity.com/MolinaHealthcare and click the Register button.
 For registration issues, call Availity Client Services at 1-800-AVAILITY (282-4548).
-Assistance is available Monday - Friday, 8 a.m. - 8 p.m.
+Assistance is available Monday - Friday, 8 a.m.-8 p.m.
 ET.